chrishead22/LaptopPrices/README.md

 <u>EDA:</u>

 After cleaning the data and trimming away features I do not find relevant, we can start doing some preliminary inspections of our data set.
-Looking at the coorelation matrix and pair plot it looks like the features that have the biggest influence on Price are the weight, RAM, screen sizes, and CPU frequency.
+Looking at the coorelation matrix and pair plot it looks like the features that have the biggest influence on Price are the weight, RAM, inches, and CPU frequency.
+We will use these 4 hyperparameters to tune our regression models.
 Some outliers may be inches as the heatmap shows some instances of this becoming more of a factor.
 Surprisingly primary storage size does not seem to matter at all.
 The screen size may be a misnomer as that is effected by the size of the laptop, which is dictated by the weight.
 The internal parts and size of storage do not have any affect on the laptop.
 For my prejudgement I would assume larger RAM and higher CPU frequency would yield to a pricier laptop.
 A higher CPU frequency is used for higher performance.
 I would hypothesize that higher RAM, higher CPU frequency, and higher weight would lead to a laptop I am interested in.